scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## X.509 Certificate Profiles and Constraints

-Whilst the certificates used in the Control Plane PKI are X.509 v3 certificates, this specification is more restrictive.
+Control Plane PKI certificates are X.509 v3 certificate with additional constraints applied.
 This section defines these additional constraints and conditions in comparison to {{RFC5280}}, which apply to all SCION certificate types.
 For the baseline X.509 v3 format, refer to {{RFC5280}} and {{X.509}} Clause 7.2.

 The following subsections define the specific constraints for the fields contained in the `TBSCertificate` sequence.

 ### `version`

-The `version` field describes the version of the encoded certificate.
-It MUST be set to "v3" because extensions are required.
+The `version` field describes the X.509 version of the encoded certificate.
+It MUST be set to "v3" because X.509 extensions are required.

 ### `serialNumber`